datacarpentry/astronomy-python/_extras/guide.md

     - Once we have prototyped this query on a small subset of the spatial extent of GD-1, we will re-run the query on the full extent and recreate this figure.
 * For each lesson start with an overview - often its good to show Figure 1 and talk about what you just did and what you are going to do.
 Be sure to highlight the learning objectives and discuss how these tools and skills are applicable beyond this dataset and science case.
 * End each lesson with a summary of what you just did and going over the best-practices.
 Take this as an opportunity to connect the skills used for this specific science case to the broader skill set that can be applied to any science case.
-* Share links to the lesson with students.
+* Share links to the lesson with learners.
 There is a lot of typing and if a student gets stuck debugging a typo, having the lesson can allow them to catch up.
 Encourage them to type along and only use the lesson as a back up.
 * It is recommended that each day be a new notebook (Note from ABD: I think there's a tradeoff here.
 Breaking a complex analysis into multiple notebooks is generally good practice, but for the workshop it might cause more problems than it is worth.)
 * It is recommended that you do not repeat variable names and that you do not modify queries in place.
 If a student misses a step then they don't have an easy way to determine that they don't have the same code that you have.
 (Note from ABD: I might soften this recommendation and suggest that modifying a query in place is a good way to develop a query incrementally, but that they might want to name a few milestones to refer back to)
-* Although students should have seen functions in the SWC python lesson, its always good to reiterate the process of prototyping what you want to do.
+* Although learners should have seen functions in the SWC python lesson, its always good to reiterate the process of prototyping what you want to do.
 Then if you find yourself wanting to do it over and over, make it into a function (a good rule of thumb is if you're copy and pasting, then think about whether you should be using a function)
 * Highlight throughout the lesson what commands are ADQL specific and what are general SQL commands

+* Errors will happen throughout the workshop.
+In an online setting it can be especially useful for learners to share their screen with the class why you troubleshoot together.
+This gives other learners the opportunity to see how you troubleshoot and to see common errors.
+However, be aware of the time and don't derail the entire lesson if someone is having an edge case issue.

 ### Lesson 1: Queries

 * At the beginning of this lesson, possible points of confusion are (1) there are two functions with similar named, `load_tables` and `load_table`, and neither of them actually downloads a table; rather, they download metadata about the tables.

+* Note that even though we don't use the parallax column for our analysis, we include it in the results for use in the data exploration section

 * For `query2` (and most subsequent queries) if you get exactly 2000 results, it's probably because you used `launch_job` rather than `launch_job_async`.
-This is a good opportunity to remind students: if you get exactly 2000 results, check that you did an async query and not a synchronous query
+This is a good opportunity to remind learners: if you get exactly 2000 results, check that you did an async query and not a synchronous query

 * One of the challenges of debugging queries is that `astroquery` provides basically no debugging information other than a generic error message.
 So it is important to emphasize careful checking of queries and incremental development: starting with a known-good query and making small changes.

 * throughout the lessons we check the type of our output.
 This is a good best practice to make sure that you're getting what you think you're getting.
-You can remind students of this when it comes up.
+You can remind learners of this when it comes up.

 ### Lesson 2: Coordinates and units
 * Highlight how the WHERE and CONTAINS statements interact - that CONTAINS returns a 1 when something is contained within the defined shape and you're checking WHERE 1=CONTAINS and this is true when something is located in a region
-* Students struggle with what we're transforming between and why.
+* learners struggle with what we're transforming between and why.
 Repeat this as many times as possible.
 The Gaia catalog is in a universal frame (ICRS) but its easier to visualize and create filters specific to GD-1 when the axes of our reference frame are aligned with the GD-1 stream direction.
 So we will be switching between them often.
 To the GD-1 frame to build our filter then to the ICRS frame to actually query the database, then back to the GD-1 frame to visualize our results
 * Emphasize the basic structure of the SkyCoord object: location along axis 1, location along axis 2, frame.
 For example in the ICRS frame, axis 1 is `ra` and axis 2 is `dec`.
 In the GD-1 frame, axis 1 is `phi1` and axis 2 is `phi2`.
 * Mention that this is a benefit of using a unified framework like astropy.
 You can build a custom frame object and then have access to all of the other astropy tools that deal with coordinate transformations
 * When you define phi1_min, phi1_max, etc go back to Figure 1 and show learners the region you are defining, connecting the min and max values to the coordinates in the GD-1 frame.
 This is another place you can mention the benefit of using the GD-1 frame is that we can define a rectangle around the stream.